ychalier/orgapy/README.md

 ### Permissions

 The app uses Django built-in authentication framework, meaning that users need a Django account to created and edit notes.
-They also need to be granted Orgapy's permissions, such as `orgapy.add_note` or `orgapy.view_note`.
+They also need to be granted Orgapy's permissions, such as `orgapy.add_document` or `orgapy.view_document`.

 ## Built With